twitwi/slidev-addon-ultracharger-demo/slides.md

 # InlineSvg, options and workarounds
 Configuring the InlineSvg element.

-In addition to width/height/wrap attributed, more advanced options like `idRewrite` can be specified as
+In addition to width/height/wrap attributes, more advanced options like `idRewrite` can be specified as
   - `<InlineSvg :opts="{...}" />`
   - a list of options can be found at <gh href="./components/InlineSvg.vue" line="51"/>